plantiful/app/README.md

 - [ ] Change checkbox rendering on the home screen in search settings to be able to use translations
 - [ ] Add watering widget on home screen
 - [ ] Add plant disease recognition - health assessment
-- [ ] Update database structure in readme
+- [x] Update database structure in readme
+- [ ] Edit back button design on PlantDetailScreen